Goytai/goytai/README.md

 <h2>🎓 Academic</h2>
 I am graduated at IFES (Federal Institute of Education, Science and Technology of Espírito Santo) as a Forestry Technician.

-Today, i am a math student at UFV (Federal University of Viçosa).
+Today, I am a math student at UFV (Federal University of Viçosa).

 <h2>👣 Interests</h2>
 I am open to new projects in different areas of development.